 In addition, nine of the planets fourteen crane species reside in this country as well as sixty-two species of pheasants.
 Now, that’s quite the remarkable array of birds!

 7. There is only one time zone in China.

 Beijing Standard Time is eight hours ahead of GMT.
-After years of organized, various time zones throughout the country, it was established in 1949 under then-leader Mao Zedong, that having a sole time zone would facilitate a sense of national unity.
+After years of organized, various time zones throughout the country, it was established in 1949 under then-leader Mao Zedong, that having a just one would facilitate a sense of national unity amongst the Chinese people.

 Since Beijing was to be the new capital of China, the new time zone was formed to reflect its name.

 6. China is the world’s most populated country!

 As of 2018, one of the unique facts about China, is that there are about 1.42 billion people living in China, making it the most populous country in the world.